Hi all, here’s wishing you a very Happy Chinese New Year! Wellness and prosperity always. 💕

 Homemade toasted grated coconut from leftover coconut.
 I sort of over-toasted this one.
 It looks pretty nice in color but taste a little burnt.
 Ohh and it turns rancid pretty fast.

-I store the toasted coconut in an old coconut oil glass jar.
+I store the toasted coconut in a used coconut oil glass jar.

 Note 1: As leftover grated coconut is being stripped most of its sweetness, oil and water contents, its size is much smaller compared to freshly grated coconut.
 Hence, cooking time is different, and so is its flavor profile.
 More at the comparison table below.